selva-dt3/learning-management-system-frontend-264052/lms_frontend/README.md

   - created_at timestamptz default now()

 If upload or insert fails due to missing bucket/table or RLS, the UI shows a clear error and this README contains required SQL.

+## Public Admin/HR Pages and RLS
+Admin and HR dashboard pages are now public UI pages and can be accessed without logging in.
+However, any operations that write to Supabase (e.g., creating lessons, assignments, seeding) will still be subject to Row Level Security (RLS) and typically require an authenticated user with appropriate roles, or a backend service using a service-role key.
+We do not weaken RLS from the client.
+If you need unauthenticated management capabilities, create backend APIs that perform writes using a service role and call them from the frontend.

 ## HR: Assign by Email and Performance Snapshot